What is a Social Security Number?

 Requesting a Social Security support letter from OIE

-To request a Social Security support letter from OIE, please log into iStart and submit the e-form request found under SSN and Taxes.
+Students working on-campus need to request a Social Security support letter from OIE.
+You can request this support letter by loggin into iStart and submit the e-form request found under SSN and Taxes.
 You will be required to upload your job offer letter into the e-form.
 A support letter will be generated for you within five business days and you'll receive an email that it's ready to be picked up at OIE's front desk.

 Protecting your Social Security Number